munificent/craftinginterpreters/book/resolving-and-binding.md

 ```

 What happens when the initializer for a local variable refers to a variable with
 the same name as what's being declared?
-We have a couple of options:
+We have a few options:

 *   **Run the initializer, then put the new variable in scope.** That means here
     the new local `a` would be initialized with "outer", the value of the